bhbarongreenback/uk-reporting-etfs/README.md

 (This script is run from the command prompt.
 If you're not knowledgeable about running tools from the command prompt, you'll struggle with what follows.)

 You'll need Python 3 installed.
-(To check if you do: open a command prompt and type "python3 --version"; you should then see a brief message giving a version number starting with a 3, and not an earlier verison number or an error complaining that the command was not found.)
+(To check if you do: open a command prompt and type `python3 --version`; you should then see a brief message giving a version number starting with a 3, and not an earlier verison number or an error complaining that the command was not found.)
 If you don't have Python 3 installed, go download it from [the official Python site](https://www.python.org/downloads/).
 This script was developed under Python 3.10, but any recent version ought to suffice.

 You'll also need some extra Python modules installed.
 The [`requirements.txt`](requirements.txt) file in the same directory as the script lists these modules, and can be used to help install them - from a command prompt in the same directory as the script, type: `pip3 install -r requirements.txt`  (If you're on Linux or MacOS, you may need to type `sudo pip3 install -r requirements.txt` instead.)